ESP32 MW33 Digital Temperature and Humidity Sensor Module

 About MW33 Digital Temperature and Humidity Sensor Module

-The MW33 is a digital sensor module designed to measure ambient temperature and humidity.
-It integrates a DHT11 sensor, which utilizes a capacitive humidity sensor and a thermistor to provide accurate readings.
-The module communicates via a single-wire digital interface, making it easy to interface with microcontrollers like the ESP32.
-It's suitable for various applications, including environmental monitoring and HVAC systems.
+The MW33 is a digital sensor module designed for ambient temperature and humidity measurement.
+It integrates a DHT11 sensor, which uses a capacitive humidity sensor and a thermistor to provide accurate readings.

 The MW33 pinout is as follows: